jishnusankaran/19AI547-Blockchain-for-Business/Ex_No_3_Supply Chain Transparency for Luxury Goods.md

 # Aim:
 To develop a smart contract that tracks the supply chain of luxury goods, ensuring authenticity.
 # Algorithm:
-The manufacturer records product creation details on-chain.
+1.The manufacturer records product creation details on-chain.

-The product moves through different supply chain checkpoints.
+2.The product moves through different supply chain checkpoints.

-The ownership of the product can be transferred securely.
+3.The ownership of the product can be transferred securely.

-Buyers can verify the product’s authenticity.
+4.Buyers can verify the product’s authenticity.

 # Program: